 These days, most home treadmills come with motors in the 2 – 4 CHP range and in this price range, we should expect pretty much all motors to be of the DC variety.

-Anyway, with this in mind, the Commercial 2450 comes with a 3.6 CHP motor and the F85 comes with a 4.0 HP motor.
+Anyway, with this in mind, the New Commercial 2450 comes with a 3.6 CHP motor and the F85 comes with a 4.0 HP motor.

 It’s interesting to see that NordicTrack uses the “CHP” or “continuous” horsepower rating while Sole opts for simply horsepower.